Habeebamoo/GoMail/README.md

 .\gomail.exe -a save -from "youremail" -password "your-generated-app-password"
 ```

-### NB: you only have to go through this stress once
+### NB: Once all that has been done, you just need to do the following whenever you want to send mails

 2. ***Second Compose your message in the res/message.txt***